FilipWalecki/StockMarket/README.md

--Main.py(Main part of the program) -Orders.py(responsible for buying and selling stock ) -analysis.py(analises stock from the S&P500 list) -Stocks.db(External database responsible for holding all the valuable information)/n Libraries it uses:
+-Main.py(Main part of the program) -Orders.py(responsible for buying and selling stock ) -analysis.py(analises stock from the S&P500 list) -Stocks.db(External database responsible for holding all the valuable information)\n Libraries it uses:
 -numpy
 -pandas_datareader